 For a large future state that seems to be enjoying prosperity, it’s quite odd that its approach to science is so base and primitive.
 Right after the philosophy lecture, the students go to a science class where they dissect large bugs.
 Not the ones the humanity is fighting a war against, but also a species alien to Earth.
 The professor here, a stereotypically geeky looking science teacher, is talking about how wonderful and perfect examples of evolution these creatures are and names that one of their admirable traits is the ability to reproduce in large numbers, thus ensuring the survival, or rather preservation, of the species.
 This idea is a key as it is an apt concision for the principle motivations of the Human Federation and this is another element that makes the fictional state thoroughly un-Aryan – one of the film’s planned distortions or National Socialism, which challenged such notions from the Old Testamant, aka the Tanakh.

 Of course, the filmmakers didn’t intend this scene to be read this way – Einstein is practically a saint to scientists – and the intention is to show the audience how cool all this is.
 Things get even more ridiculous as we see military science and technology.

-For a state that was founded by veterans and is in a life-or-death war against another species able at combat, the Federation’s Military is absurdly insufficient.
+For a state that was founded by veterans and is in a life-or-death war against another species, which is very adept at combat, the Federation’s Military is absurdly insufficient.
 We start at basic training and first get our obligatory scenes showing us just how evil and brutal fascists are: Drill Sergeant Zim breaks a recruit’s forearm and pins another recruit’s hand to a wall with a throwing knife just to make a point.
 It is procedural for military instructors to take their recruits to their max in physical endurance, but this is just absurd.
-Military training is just that, training, the teaching of skills, not blunt sadism and pointless machismo.
+Military training is just that, training – the teaching of skills – not blunt sadism and pointless machismo.
 Added to the fact that such traits are the base Gentile tribal preservation mechanisms and would have no place in a true Aryan National Socialist State.

 The training that the recruits do is also fairly ridiculous.
-Not only does the basic training facility look like a cheap movie set (continuing the media deception theme) but the recruits engage in no exercises that seem anything like the real combat that they will go on to face.
+Not only does the basic training facility look like a cheap movie set (continuing the media deception theme), but the recruits engage in no exercises that seem anything like the real combat that they will go on to face.
 Boot Camp cannot fully simulate combat scenarios, but they should at least engage in drills that resemble fighting giant bugs.
-Here, they play capture the flag with laser-tag guns and do a live-fire exercise that is so ridiculous that the accident that happens during it (a recruit gets his head blown off) should have been seen from a mile away.
+Here, they play capture the flag with laser-tag guns and do a live-fire exercise that is so ridiculous that an accident that happens (a recruit gets his brains blown out) should have been seen from a mile away.
 Also, the instructors should have been considered negligent for authorizing such a thing.

 More Than A Bug Problem

 What’s more, is that the Federation’s military seems to fight by 1915 standards: deploy soldiers to a field, line them up, and charge!
 No tanks, no air support, no artillery, just rifles, grenades, though they do have nuclear powered bazookas.
 Once again, the educated National Socialist will see past the folly of this Zionist slam on what was without a doubt the best designed military of its time.
 The only one that didn’t resort to blunt force trauma in both of the wars that have been used to label it as “infamous.”
-If anyone still doubts that this is a slam on the German Military, then may they read this official trivia entry from IMDB: Nearly every military uniform has WW2 German military and SS paramilitary uniform references.
+If anyone still doubts that this is a slam on the German Reich military, then may they read this trivia entry from IMDb: Nearly every military uniform has WW2 German military and SS paramilitary uniform references.
 This is confirmed by director and writer commentary on the DVD.

-And this is a table with the shoulder boards of the Starship Troopers uniforms.
+And here we can see the shoulder boards of the Federation military uniforms.

-It is not just the training, but also the general activity that the soldiers engage in.
+In addition to the training, the general activity and military culture that the soldiers engage in warrants mention.
 When Johnny meets up with Carmen, who had gone to flight school, he is a bit jealous of her co-pilot, Zander who just so happens to be a former sports rival of Johnny’s.
 The main thing here is the fact that Zander also clearly likes Carmen and proposes that he and Johnny duke it out to resolve their differences.
 Zander is clearly drunk in this scene as he hands off a whiskey glass to Carmen before the two start fighting in the middle of a crowded bar.
-Considering that Zander is an officer, this is shockingly bad conduct and would have seen him demoted if not booted from the service.
+Considering that Zander is an officer, this is absurdly poor conduct and would have seen him demoted if not booted from the service.
 The fight ends without another officer breaking it up (oddly, there’s none in the huge crowd) and the two brawlers go their separate ways.
-To be more precise, Johnny goes to a tattoo parlor with some of his comrades and they all get skull tattoos with “Death Before Dishonor” written on them – another base reference to the Schutzstaffel.
-Perhaps this next part is coincidental, as it is a bit of a stretch, but Death Before Dishonor is a also an action film from 1987, one that vilifies Islam – ZC makes many such films!
+To be more precise, Johnny goes to a tattoo parlor with some of his comrades and they all get skull tattoos with “Death From Above” written on them – another base reference to the Schutzstaffel and its Totenkopf insignia.

-The film’s first major combat scene, which is also part of the introductory sequence, but cuts to “One Year Earlier” as a soldier sees his last.
-Well, it actually ends that said soldier is Johnny Rico at the end of a disastrous assault on a bug planet.
+The film’s first major combat scene, which is also part of the introductory sequence from which the film cuts to “One Year Earlier” as a soldier sees his last, shows us that said soldier is actually Johnny Rico at the end of a disastrous assault on a bug planet.
 Johnny is listed as KIA yet we see him to be alive in an advanced healing facility, more specifically in a pod that resembles a womb in which he floats and is reconstructed from his injuries.
 This also serves as another indicator of technological absurdity – advanced healing technology contrasted with the pitiful weapons technology that the soldiers use.
-However, there is another thing at play here: Johnny may very well be dead and living out a dream as this seems to suitably explain the rather ridiculous happy ending.
+However, there is another thing at play here: Johnny may very well be dead and living out a dream as this seems to suitably explain the rather ridiculous, happy ending.
 The film’s ending is also shown as a media event, and we already know that all media in the film is staged.
 Thus, Johnny is dead, but reborn via media propaganda and this allows him to carry out some of those crazy heroics that we see him do: like single handedly taking out that thing in the background.

 On the day that Johnny, Carmen and Carl agree to sign up for military service, they promise each other that they’ll “always be friends.”
 Given the large scale events that go on throughout the movie, the events that bring them together once again, are fairly far-fetched and seem more like a dream playing out.
 A dream where ZioFascism triumphs over disgusting bugs – Johnny’s own media-deluded mind is just playing out a fantasy.

 This film version also deviates considerably from the source novel, which goes into much more depth and discussion of the fictional world, the politics and philosophies of the Federation and the like.
-The book is often called more daring than the film for it examines a bit more thoroughly the concepts of fascism and the potential values of militarism (instead of just straight up vilifying it), but it is still far removed from being an Aryan literary work as it doesn’t see the ideals let alone provide thoughts on how to work toward them as Hitler and the NSDAP did.
+The book is often called more daring than the film for it examines much more thoroughly the concepts and potential values of militarism (instead of just straight up vilifying it), but it is still far removed from being an Aryan literary work as it doesn’t really see any ideals let alone provide thoughts on how to work toward them as Hitler and the NSDAP did.
 It also suffers from some heavy bouts of traditionalism, however the book is another story.